 - Handling all communications and attending all meetings with the insurer and their loss adjuster.

-- Exploring with you all your options for reinstating the property, as well as helping to pick the best specialist independent chartered surveyors and contractors.
+- Exploring with you all your options for reinstating the property, as well as helping to pick the best specialist independent chartered surveyor and building contractors.
 Alternatively, negotiating a cash settlement if you would prefer this.

 Who pays for the Loss Assessor?

-- Alternatively, you may decide to choose your own builder to carry out the reinstatement work.
-If so, you would be charged a fee based on a small percentage of the claim value.
+- Alternatively, you may decide to choose your own builder to carry out the reinstatement work, or opt for a cash settlement.
+In these cases, you would be charged a fee based on a small percentage of the claim value.

 By using the services of a reputable Loss Assessor, you should expect that they will more than offset their fees should they have to charge any.